 The purchase of WordSouth is the second acquisition by Pioneer in 2020.
 In March Pioneer purchased ARC Media, a leading provider of social media and other digital marketing services for electric cooperatives and their associations.

-With offices in Alabama, Missouri and Oregon, the three communications companies are positioned just as well geographically as they are in terms of the breadth and quality of programs and services.
+With offices in Alabama, Missouri, and Oregon, the 3 communications companies are positioned just as well geographically as they are in terms of the breadth and quality of programs and services.

 About Pioneer Utility Resources